Single mum's Christmas letter to children

 Single mum's letter was to 'encourage struggling parents'

-Single mum Jenni Lee posted about her experiences on Facebook in a bid to encourage other parents who're struggling.
+Single mum Jenni Lee posted about her experiences on Facebook in a bid to encourage other parents who are struggling.

 "I wanted people to know that there are other people that understand, to let them know that they are not alone."